Imaginary Playerz

 "Imaginary Playerz" is a song by American rapper Cardi B. It was released on August 15, 2025, through Atlantic Records as the second single from her second studio album, Am I the Drama?
 (2025).
-The song was written by Cardi B, Jordan Thorpe, and its producers James "DJ SwanQo" Steed, Saleem "OctaneThisThatGas" Allen, and Matthew "Sean Island" Allen, and samples Jay-Z's 1997 track "Imaginary Players".
+The song was written by Cardi B, Pardison Fontaine, and its producers James "DJ SwanQo" Steed, Saleem "OctaneThisThatGas" Allen, and Matthew "Sean Island" Allen, and samples Jay-Z's 1997 track "Imaginary Player".
 The song peaked at number 66 on the US Billboard Hot 100, following the release of Am I the Drama?.

 Background

 On June 22, 2025, Cardi B announced her second studio album Am I the Drama?
 (2025), due for release on September 19.
 The album's lead single "Outside" was released on June 20, debuting within the top ten of the Billboard Hot 100.
 On August 11, Cardi B revealed her follow-up single "Imaginary Playerz" would be released on August 15, describing it as "Just a lil taste of the drama."
 The announcement was accompanied by the single's cover art of herself with pink hair and a white fur coat in front of a white Rolls Royce.
 The rapper confirmed an accompanying music video with a teaser clip the day before its release.